Haft Peykar: Cultural influence

 The story of the Seven Beauties presented an allegorical story with a religious significance.
 Religious symbolism in paintings or illustrations was not widely accepted.
 At the time, it was common for manuscripts to not be outwardly religious because there was no official religious iconography adopted in Islam, so it is believed Nizami hid the moral and divine messaging in a narrative.
 This may be thought of as a way that the poem and its illustrations changed the reading of manuscripts.

 In the early 1940s, to mark the 800th anniversary of Nizami Ganjavi, Azerbaijani composer Uzeyir Hajibeyov planned to write seven songs for the seven beauties of the poem.
 However, he only wrote two songs: "Sensiz" ("Without You", 1941) and "Sevgili Janan" ("Beloved", 1943).

 In 1952 Azerbaijani composer Gara Garayev composed the ballet Seven Beauties based on motifs of Nizami Ganjavi's Haft Peykar.

-In 1959, a fountain with a bronze sculpture "Bahram Gur" depicting the hero of the poem killing serpentine dragon at his feet was erected in Baku.
+In 1959, a fountain with a bronze sculpture "Bahram Gur" depicting the hero of the poem killing a serpentine dragon at his feet was erected in Baku.
 This statue references the ancient Iranian narrative of the deity Bahram slaying the evil serpent.

 In 1979 the Nizami Gəncəvi subway station in Baku was decorated by Azerbaijani painter Mikayil Abdullayev with mosaic murals based on the works of Nizami.
 Three of these murals depict heroes of the Seven Beauties poem.

 The opera Turandot by Giacomo Puccini is based on the story of Tuesday, being told to King Bahram by his companion of the red dome, associated with Mars.